RhaVans/solidus-landing/README.md

-# Solidus Group, L.P. — Landing Page
+# Solidus Group Landing Page

 A premium, futuristic dark-mode landing page for **Solidus Group, L.P.** and its subsidiary **Nova Ltd.**